 - A professional credential issued by the American Institute of Certified Public Accountants (the AICPA);

 - A professional license issued by each individual state.

 The AICPA writes and distributes the CPA exam.
 While every state uses this exam as part of its local license requirements to become a CPA, each also has its own requirements for licensure.
 These typically involve some combination of residency in the state, education requirements, and minimum training and/or experience in accounting.

 For example, to receive a CPA license in Massachusetts you must (in addition to passing the CPA exam) have:

 - At least 150 cumulative credit hours of relevant education;

-- A minimum of 30 undergraduate or 18 graduate credit hours in accounting;
+- A minimum of 30 undergraduate semester hours or 18 graduate hours in financial accounting, auditing, taxation and management accounting;

-- At least 24 undergraduate or 18 graduate credit hours business courses;
+- At least 24 undergraduate semester hours or 18 graduate hours in business courses (excluding accounting courses);

 For a full list of every state’s CPA licensing requirements, please see the AICPA’s website here.